zhGio/lambda-hasher/README.md

 # lambda-hasher
-Lambda function for BCrypt password hashing
+AWS Lambda function for password hashing using BCrypt algo with 2^12 rounds salt